 G 174.2 HIGH LEVEL (pop.
 3,641); all services available.
 High Level is Mile 180 of the Mackenzie Highway.
 Visit Mackenzie Crossroads Museum & Visitors Centre; open year-round, phone 780-926-4811, email.

-G 174.9 Junction with Highway 58/Mackenzie County Loop to Fort Vermilion and La Crete.
+G 174.9 Junction with Highway 58/Mackenzie County Loop to Fort Vermilion and La Crete; interesting side trip.

-G 293.5 AB–NWT border, 60th Parallel.
-Territorial park campground here.
-Inside visitor centre there are details on Northwest Territories campgrounds, maps, road condition and ferry reports, brochures, fishing licenses, a pay phone, drinking water.
+G 293.5 AB–NWT border, 60th Parallel Territorial Park and Visitor Center.
+Inside visitor centre there are details on Northwest Territories campgrounds, maps, road condition and ferry reports, brochures and fishing licenses.
+Territorial campground and picnic area adjacent visitor center.

 G 338.5 Twin Falls Gorge Territorial Park, Alexandra Falls picnic area.